 Most short sales are listed by real estate agents.
 You'll find these listings on local websites and in MLS feeds to various sites.
 The first step in identifying short sales is to find where the term "short sale" appears if you have access to search terms.
 It might show up under "status modifier," or the term might be contained in the marketing comments.
 Choose that field as your search term.

-Agents generally slip in terms that identify the listing as a short sale, including:
+Agents might not directly say that a listing is a short sale.
+Instead, they could slip in terms that identify the listing as a short sale, including:

 - Subject to bank approval